ebeaufay/UltraGlobe/README.md

 # ULTRA Globe

-With this project, my goal is to bring Threejs users the capability to display OGC layers on a globe without needing to adopt specialized geospatial frameworks.
+Display OGC layers on a globe.

-Currently, the code is limitted to a simple Globe with multileveled WMS tiles.
+Currently, the code is limitted to multileveled OGC:WMS tiles.

 Limitations:
 -No map reprojection (EPSG 4326 only).
-Mercator projections will probably work with some distortions
+Other projections may work with distortions

+Future work:
+-Elevation